FrandSX/sxtools-blender/README.md

 ![Step Four](/images/sxtools-04.png)

 8) After some familiarization, you'll be able to create rapid color variants of your game assets in no time.

+NOTE: Relative paths may cause issues with export paths in SX Tool.
+Setting "Save&Load -> Relative Paths" to disabled is recommended.

 ## The Interface
 ### Shading Modes